akbartus/Handwriting-Recognition-in-VR/README.md

 * <b>Handwritten text recognition based on stroke related data</b>, which uses simple API access to the incredible handwriting recognition of Google IME and generates the results (i.e. API based).
 * <b>Handwritten text recognition based on image analysis</b>, which uses ML image classification model powered by Tensorflow.js (i.e. serverless and without any API).

-The first type of handwritten text recognition allows to do the recognition of text in the majority of languages of the world (see: https://www.google.com/inputtools/help/languages.html).
+The first type of handwritten text recognition allows to do the recognition of text, using Google IME API, of the majority of languages of the world (see: https://www.google.com/inputtools/help/languages.html).
+Notably, this API is used for doing handwritten text conversion on Android Devices (https://support.google.com/gboard/answer/9108773?hl=en&co=GENIE.Platform%3DAndroid).

 The second type of handwritten text recognition combines machine learning, computer vision and NLP and only recognizes English letters (A-z) and digits (0-9).
 Here is briefly how everything works in it:
 1. Segmentation is doen using OpenCV.js, i.e. bounding box of each element based on contour in an image is calculated, then segmented and placed based on distance between bounding box x position (top left) and left corner of image.
 It results in several segmentations based on the total number of characters.